kempsterrrr/the-memes/README.md

 # Arweave Name System (ArNS) Manifold.xyz Gallery Template

+> This repo is in active development howver the main branch should work.
+Feel free to [DM on X](https://x.com/kempsterrrr) or the [ARIO discord](https://discord.com/invite/HGG52EtTc2) with feedback or questions.

 This template provides a modern, decentralised solution for creating and hosting Manifold Art Galleries on Arweave Name System (ArNS).

 ## Features